Multibanded Reduced Order Quadrature Techniques for Gravitational Wave Inference: Parameter Estimation Validation

-The parameter estimation was performed with BILBY, using the \texttt{dynesty} sampler with \texttt{nlive}=1000 and \texttt{nact}=10.
-Twenty injection runs were performed, with all jobs running on the LIGO data grid using 16 CPUs and 16GB of RAM each.
-We showcase one example injection signal, with chirp mass $1.0017 M_{\odot}$, mass ratio 2.19, dimensionless spins $a_{1,2}=\{0.0465, 0.0518\}$, and tidal deformabilities $\Lambda_{1,2}=\{3566, 3683\}$.
-Both the injected values and the parameter estimation priors for the injected signal are given in Table \ref{tab:injection_and_pe_priors}.
-For the injection in Figure \ref{figCor}, the PE run time using the multiband constructed ROQs was 2.99 hours compared to 2.93 hours using the standard constructed ROQs, suggesting little change in PE run times using the new method.
+We showcase one example injection signal, with chirp mass $1.002~M_{\odot}$, mass ratio 0.4556, dimensionless spins $a_{1,2}=\{0.04654, 0.05186\}$, and EOS agnostic tidal deformabilities $\Lambda_{1,2}=\{3566, 3683\}$.
+Both the injected values and the parameter estimation priors for the injected signal are given in Tab. \ref{tab:injection_and_pe_priors}.
+For the injection in Fig. \ref{figCor}, the PE run time using the multiband constructed ROQs was 2.99~h compared to 2.93~h using the standard constructed ROQs.

 The corner plot shows the results for the intrinsic source parameters, namely the chirp mass $\mathcal{M}$, mass ratio $q$, spin magnitudes $a_{1,2}$, and tidal deformabilities $\Lambda_{1,2}$.
-Looking at the figure, we see that both bases show clear agreement across all the parameters.
+Across all parameters, we see clear agreement with both methods.
 No obvious biases are observed, and the credible intervals are consistent through both methods.
-This was consistent across all twenty runs, and shows that using the multiband constructed ROQs has no downstream impact on the parameter estimation.